Bayamón, Puerto Rico: Demographics

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In 1899, the United States conducted its first census of Puerto Rico finding that the population of Bayamón was 19,940.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Bayamón is Ramón Luis Rivera Jr., of the New Progressive Party (PNP).
 He was elected at the 2000 general elections, succeeding his father, Ramón Luis Rivera, after 23 years.
 For a list of all the mayors of Bayamón see "External Links".

 The city belongs to the Puerto Rico Senatorial district II, which is represented by two Senators.
 Migdalia Padilla and Carmelo Ríos Santiago have served as District Senators since 2005.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

-The current flag of Bayamón features the Nordic cross found in many Scandinavian flags and is colored in blue and yellow over a white field.
+The current flag of Bayamón features the Nordic cross found in many Northern European flags and is colored in blue and yellow over a white field.
 It was embroidered by Gloria M. León and maintains the design and colors of its coat of arms.